-If you’ve got year heart set on an F1 / Formula style driving position and you’re keen just to get going with minimal fuss, then this offering from Playseat might be for you:
+If you’ve got your heart set on an F1 / Formula style driving position and you’re keen just to get going with minimal fuss, then this offering from Playseat might be for you:

 It’s an officially licensed F1 product and can be seen in several well known F1 driver’s bedrooms, including Max Verstappen’s.
 It isn’t cheap, but it is stylish and would suit an F1 2021 driver’s aspirations very well.
-Be warned though, stock is very difficult to come by and in the end, it’s likely to be outgrown as the wheel mount isn’t compatible with Simucube style OSW / front mount wheelbases.
+Be warned though, the stock is very difficult to come by and in the end, it’s likely to be outgrown as the wheel mount isn’t compatible with Simucube style OSW / front mount wheelbases.